Benjamin Yuen

 Benjamin Yuen Wai-ho (袁伟豪 (袁偉豪), born May 11, 1981) is a Hong Kong actor and singer contracted to TVB and Shaw Brothers Pictures.

-Yuen’s career started when he became the winner of Hong Kong's Mr. Hong Kong beauty contest in 2007.
-Yuen was the first winner from Hong Kong as the previous two winners, Matthew Ko Kwan-yin and Francois Huynh came from Canada and France respectively.
+Yuen's career started when he became the winner of Hong Kong's Mr. Hong Kong beauty contest in 2007.
+Yuen was the first winner from Hong Kong as the previous two winners, Matthew Ko and Francois Huynh came from Canada and France respectively.

 In 2016, Yuen won Most Popular Male Character award at the TVB Anniversary Awards with his role in the critical acclaimed martial drama A Fist Within Four Walls.
 In 2018, he won the Favourite Actor awards in both Malaysia and Singapore with his role in Stealing Seconds.

 Acting career

 In 2016, Yuen gained recognition in the critical acclaimed martial arts action drama A Fist Within Four Walls, winning the Most Popular Male Character award at the 2016 TVB Anniversary Awards and was placed among the top 5 nominees for the Best Actor.
 In 2018, Yuen starred in the drama Stealing Seconds as the first male lead, for which he won the Favourite TVB Actor awards in both Malaysia and Singapore at the 2018 TVB 51st Anniversary Gala.
 With his role in the drama Another Era, Yuen was placed among top 5 for the Best Actor at the 2018 TVB Anniversary Awards.

 In 2019, Yuen starred in the crime drama The Defected as the first male lead, starring opposite veterans Kara Wai and Philip Keung.
 Again, he was placed among the top 5 nominees for the Best Actor at the 2019 TVB Anniversary Awards.
 In 2020, Yuen released his first song (你與你的另一半).
 He composed the song while Bowie Cheung filled the lyrics.
 At the 2020 TVB Anniversary Awards, Yuen along with Pakho Chau won the Best Host award with The PakhoBen Outdoor Show.
 In 2022, he was one of the 12 contestants to participate in the second season of TVB's variety show: Dub of War.